linhtran1003/FCB_Peformance_Financial/README.md

 - Win rate declined from 79% (2014/15) to 55% (2021/22), indicating loss of competitiveness and cosistency.
 - Despite fluctuations in goals scored, league rank did not always follow the same pattern, indicating that defensive stability and match consistency played a crucial role in match and league outcomes.

-### 🟡 Insights About Their Weakenesses in Defense Based on Scoring Trends
+### 🟡 Weakenesses in Defense Based on Scoring Trends

 ![Defensive Weakness Visualizations](./outputs/figures/goals_vs_goals-against.png)